 Encourage teams to coordinate their in-office presence.

-4. Hybrid Work can Create Unequal Experiences
+4. Flexible Work can Create Unequal Experiences

 Not all employees benefit equally from a flexible work model.